gengjia0214/jai/README.md

 Implement anything popped up in my head when I got time and coffee...

-## Main Class Objects
+## Library Walk Through

+**Currently the library is in 0.0.-1 version**...

 `jai.dataset.py` provides abstract dataset classes that inherit the PyTorch DataSet class.
 The difference is that jai.dataset supports data augmentation and processing.

-`jai.improc` provides some handy image processing functions, which can be injected to the jai dataset as image preprocessing functions or to the augmentation classes as data augmentation functions.
+`jai.improc.py` provides some handy image processing functions, which can be injected to the jai dataset as image preprocessing functions or to the augmentation classes as data augmentation functions.

 `jai.augments.py` provides the augmentation classes that can be attached to the jai dataset classes.